A Letter to My Nephew in Heaven

 Your mom was raising you on her own, working a lot of hours as your sole provider, and it was the joy of my life to step in and help her care for you.
+Some of my favorite memories were when your mom and I were roommates, and you would wake up in the middle of the night and come snuggle into bed with me.
 When you were about seven, I took an interest in photography, and of course, you were one of my first models!
 Your mom was gracious enough to hire me for your family photos, even though I had zero experience, expertise, or even professional equipment.
 As you and your siblings grew, my skills and abilities in photography grew leaps and bounds as well.

 This last spring, you all came up to our farm for another family photo shoot.
 We had such a good time that day!
 You were being so ornery, making the silliest faces.
 I was ready to bop you on the head by the time we were done!

 If only I would have known how that memory, and those silly pictures, would comfort us all just seven months later...
 I would have smiled and laughed a little more; I would have stopped and enjoyed your antics a little longer; I would have hugged you and never let go.

 October 21, 2017 was a really awful and emotional day for many reasons.
 It was the second anniversary of the passing of your grandpa.
 It was the 3rd birthday of the baby girl that my husband and I had until she was 14 months old, whom we wanted to adopt, but the system failed us.
 After having a short visit with our son, it was the day that we had to take him back to the residential facility he had been living in.
 And, it was the day that I found out you had been in a terrible car accident, had been life flighted to the hospital, and were in extremely critical condition.